-Boston University's campuses and activities are not sanctuaries from federal, state, and local laws.
-Boston University prohibits the unlawful use, possession, sale, distribution, or manufacture of controlled substances or alcohol on University property or as part of University activities.
-Boston University's alcoholic beverage policy is consistent with the laws of the Commonwealth of Massachusetts.
+The general policies of Boston University provide that the University campus and University activities are not a sanctuary from federal, state, and local laws.
+The policies of the University prohibit the unlawful use, possession, sale, distribution, or manufacture of controlled substances or alcohol on University property or as part of University activities.